jmp-app/jmp/docs/backend.md

 It's important, that everyone complies with the following rules.

-**Improvments:**
+**Improvements:**
-If you recognize code, which doesn't comply with this rules, just correct them.
+If you recognize code, which doesn't comply with these rules, just correct them.

 ### Optional
 In this application we use the [`Optional`](../api/src/JMP/Utils/Optional.php) very often.

-In php it's possible to let a method return `mixed` types (e.g. `User|bool`) or nullable objects, but we decided to not use this possibilities.
+In php it's possible to let a method return `mixed` types (e.g. `User|bool`) or null able objects, but we decided to not use these possibilities.

 When a method doesn't get the expected value, in other words, the execution fails, then we return an `Optional` instead of a `null` or `false` value.